metbril/grav-plugin-indieauth/README.md

 # IndieAuth Plugin

 The **IndieAuth** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
 It provides basic support for IndieAuth by adding an authorization and token endpoint for [IndieAuth.com](https://indieauth.com/) to your site.
-This will enable you to login to various [IndieWeb](https://indieweb.org/) services, including the [IndieWeb wiki](https://indieweb.org/wikifying#Wikify_yourself).
+This will enable various [IndieWeb](https://indieweb.org/) services to get access to your site.

 ## Installation